riffomonas/RR_R25_2014/research_plan.md

 **Autotutorial 1: The importance of reproducible research and its relevance to studying the human microbiome**

-***Rationale:*** Very few published microbiome studies can be reproduced based on the level of detail provided in the published paper.
+***Rationale:*** Very few published microbiome studies can be easily reproduced based on the level of detail provided in the published paper.
 In some cases, it is not possible to access the raw data and associated metadata.
 Thus, it is critical to start the module by establishing the importance of reproducible research.